The Story of a Pioneer Woman Who Lived

 Hawkins wrote, “She has labored under many difficulties; yet by her industry has acquired some property.
 She has one negro boy, a horse or two, sixty cattle, and some hogs.
 She has an orchard of peach and apple trees.”
 After furnishing her with a wheel, loom, and cards, Hawkins observed that Hannah had learned to spin and weave and had taught two of her daughters to spin.
 It was around this time that Hannah made her election at the national council to reside in the Creek nation.

 It is apparent from Hawkins’ writings that Hopoie was not with Hannah and her children at this time.
-In fact, it is believed that Hopoie had moved to the area of Tuskegee where he had a second family living.
+In fact, some believe that Hopoie had moved to the area of Tuskegee where he had a second family living.
 Creek Indian custom permitted a Creek husband to take more than one wife, granted that his first wife gave permission.
 It is more likely, however, that he was becoming more involved in the Muscogee Creek nation politics, and that kept him busy and on the road.

 In 1802, Hawkins negotiated the Treaty of Fort Wilkinson between the Creeks and the U.S. Government which ceded land to the United States in return for cash payments.
 The signature page not only was signed by Hawkins, but by most of the “Kings, Chiefs, Head Men and Warriors of the Creek Nation, in council assembled”.
 Included on this page is the mark of Hopoie Tustunnuggee.
 Again, look at Exhibit 1 below and take note of the similar Creek names that signed the treaty.